 Coal currently provides more than half the United States’ electricity.
 Because burning a single ton of coal can create more than two tons of CO2, a primary contributor to climate change, a technique known as carbon capture and storage (CCS) is under development.

 If CCS makes coal-generated electricity more expensive than that of other technologies, incentive to adopt it would be reduced.
-A Harvard study, “Realistic Costs of Carbon Capture,” is a good resource for stories on CCS.
-The Harvard study concludes that:
+A study by the Harvard Kennedy School’s Belfer Center for Science and International Affairs, “Realistic Costs of Carbon Capture,” is a good resource for stories on CCS.
+The study concludes that:

 - For a first-generation facility, the cost of abatement would be $100 to $150 per ton of CO2 avoided, excluding the cost of transportation and storage.

 - Carbon capture and storage would add approximately 8 to 12 cents per kilowatt hour to the cost of coal-generated electricity, effectively doubling its cost.

 - When carbon-capture technology is mature, costs could decline to $30 to $50 per ton of CO2 avoided, adding 2 to 5 cents per kilowatt hour to the cost of coal-generated electricity.

 The cost premium for generating low-carbon electricity from coal with CCS would be similar to that for generating low-carbon electricity by other means, and higher than certain renewables such as onshore wind.

 Image of proposed Futuregen facility courtesy of the U. S. Department of Energy.
 Tags: carbon, carbon sequestration, carbon capture, coal, emissions, fossil fuels, global warming, greenhouse gases, mining, pollution.